Sir John Monash Medal for Outstanding Achievement

 - The medal will be awarded at the student's graduation ceremony, if attending, or forwarded by mail if graduating in absentia.
 The award will be included on official University transcripts.

-Nominations for the 2019 Sir John Monash Medal are close now.
+Nominations for the 2020 Sir John Monash Medal are now open.